jomivz/jomivz.github.io/_posts/2021-05-07-pen-ad-enum-powershell.md

 # Enumerate permissions for GPOs where users with RIDs of > -1000 have some kind of modification/control rights
 Get-DomainObjectAcl -LDAPFilter '(objectCategory=groupPolicyContainer)' | ? { ($_.SecurityIdentifier -match '^S-1-5-.*-[1-9]\d{3,}$') -and ($_.ActiveDirectoryRights -match 'WriteProperty|GenericAll|GenericWrite|WriteDacl|WriteOwner')}

-# find all policies applied to a current machine
+# find all policies applied to a computer/server
-Get-DomainGPO -ComputerIdentity windows1.testlab.local
+Get-DomainGPO -ComputerIdentity <Server>.<FQDN>

 # return the local group *members* of a remote server using Win32 API methods (faster but less info)
-Get-NetLocalGroupMember -Method API -ComputerName SERVER.domain.local
+Get-NetLocalGroupMember -Method API -ComputerName <Server>.<FQDN>

 # enumerate the current domain controller policy
-$DCPolicy = Get-DomainPolicy -Policy DC
+$DCPolicy = Get-DomainPolicy -Policy <DC>
 $DCPolicy.PrivilegeRights # user privilege rights on the dc...

 # enumerate the current domain policy
 $DomainPolicy = Get-DomainPolicy -Policy Domain
-$DomainPolicy.KerberosPolicy # useful for golden tickets ;)
+$DomainPolicy.KerberosPolicy # useful for golden tickets
 $DomainPolicy.SystemAccess # password age/etc.

 # enumerate what machines that a particular user/group identity has local admin rights to